Phoenix Construction Fall Injury Lawyers

 You have a right to workers’ compensation benefits if injured on the job.
 Under state law, you sacrifice the ability to file a claim against your employer but gain the right to have your medical bills paid, a portion of your salary paid during your recovery, and to be retrained when necessary.
 In Arizona, we have a no-fault system, allowing you to receive benefits, no matter who caused the accident.
 Unfortunately, the benefits paid may be far from enough to cover the cost of living.
 It is strongly advised that you have your case evaluated by our law office, as it may be possible to file a third-party claim to recover damages far above and beyond what you will receive in workers’ comp benefits.

 The viability of the claim will be determined on whether the contractors or owners of the construction site were negligent, and if this negligence helped cause the injury.
 Additionally, a construction worker on the site may have more chance to claim than a social visitor to the construction site, and the invited visitor to the site would most likely have a greater ability to claim than someone who is trespassing.

+We understand the significance in choosing a lawyer to represent you after a serious accident.
 If you or someone you love has been hurt on a construction site due to a slip and fall accident in Phoenix, we invite you to seek the advice of Alexis and Mark Breyer.
 These notable Phoenix construction accident lawyer have successfully represented numerous claimants throughout Arizona since 1996.
 They are not only experts in Arizona personal injury law, but are highly reputed by their peers, among both judges and other attorneys.
 As experienced Phoenix personal injury lawyers, we understand the importance of a serious injury claim for our clients.
 We offer free, non-obligatory consultation so you can decide the best course of action for your claim or claims.
 Call today at (602) 457-6222.